 What are the changing ideas of the mission of God’s Kingdom.
 Where did we begin, where are we presently and where are we going?

-This is the first of 3 parts:
+This is the first of a three part series.

 At its core, the mission of Christ was intended to invade the natural order of the universe, a peaceful yet powerful revolution.